absinthe-graphql/absinthe/guides/client/relay.md

-`Absinthe.Relay` supports three fundamental pieces of the Relay puzzle: *nodes*, which are normal GraphQL objects with a unique global ID scheme; *mutations*, which in Relay conform to a certain input and output structure; and *connections*, which provide enhanced functionality around many-to-one lists (most notably pagination).
+`Absinthe.Relay` supports three fundamental pieces of the Relay puzzle: *nodes*, which are normal GraphQL objects with a unique global ID scheme; *mutations*, which in Relay Classic conform to a certain input and output structure; and *connections*, which provide enhanced functionality around many-to-one lists (most notably pagination).